NOAA-EMC/CROW/docs/transition.md

 WARNING:crow.model.fv3gfs:/gpfs/hps3/emc/global/noscrub/emc.glopara/ICS/2018060400/gdas.t00z.radstat: link target does not exist
 Cause:    The script expects to find the ICs on disk to link to but they are missing.
 Fix:    a) Can ignore if you plan to move your own ICs into your COM directory or b) can rerun setup_case.sh with ‘-c’ flag to not create COM directory or attempt to make links or c) if ICs should be there resolve missing files and rerun script
-Missing PROJECT_DIR setting in user file
+Missing EXPROOT setting in user file

 Message:
 SURGE-slogin1 > ./setup_case.sh -f tutorial_case test